Home Applications fhir-patient-snapshot-agent

 • Model used: meta-llama/Llama-3.3-70B-Instruct.

-• Docker usage: Docker is used to run the local InterSystems IRIS for Health FHIR Server through the external InterSystems community FHIR template.
-The Python/Streamlit application itself is not containerised in this repository.
+• Docker usage: Docker is used in two places: the local InterSystems IRIS for Health FHIR Server runs through the external InterSystems community FHIR template, and this repository includes a Dockerfile plus docker-compose.demo.yml for running the Python/Streamlit online demo mode.

-• Demo readiness: includes screenshots, sample output, a demo script, and a YouTube video walkthrough of the working app.
+• Demo readiness: includes screenshots, sample output, a demo script, a YouTube video walkthrough, and a hosted online demo of the working app.

 • First-time contribution: structured as a clear, beginner-friendly open-source contest submission with setup steps, safety framing, tests, and reproducible local commands.